 Elasticsearch Service Private gives you the ease of a hosted offering along with the benefits that come with having a dedicated environment to host your deployments.
 We provision a virtual private cloud (VPC) for you, that we manage for you, with an exclusive set of hosts.
-You can connect your VPC to the environment, ensuring that the traffic stays within the same cloud provider and isn’t exposed to the public internet.
-All of the deployments in the environment are available to you with consolidated billing, but you can still isolate teams or users and meter their usage separately.
+You can access your deployments from the public internet.
+Additionally, you can connect your VPC to the environment, ensuring that the traffic to the selected deployments stays within the same cloud provider and isn’t exposed to the public internet.
+All the deployments in the environment are available to you with consolidated billing, but you can still isolate teams or users and meter their usage separately.

 Elasticsearch Service Private entitles you to Platinum level support and features.

 Looking for public Elasticsearch Service?
-Check it out with a 14-day trial.
+Check it out with a 14-day free trial.